jbpost2/ST-370/README.md

 - Write scripts for modules & record

-    + 1a finished (slide timings not done, animation not done, one quiz bank not right), 1b mostly done (extra examples need to be added), 1c done but not discussed
+    + 1a finished (animation not done, one quiz bank not right), 1b mostly done (extra examples need to be added), 1c done but not discussed

-    + 2a done but not discussed
+    + 2a/b done but not discussed
     + 3 done but not discussed
+    + 4a (90%), b (40%), c (20%) (Tyler)
+    + 5 ?
-    + 4, 5, 6 not done
+    + 6 ?

+- Introduction module - Tyler working on outline - to Justin on Thursday- Justin put in articulate - Tyler write script/record

 - Look at JMP videos and where to put them into the course